 - Avocado oil

 - 1 small bunch cilantro, finely chopped

 - Greek yogurt and tortilla chips, for serving

 - Stovetop Method: Preheat large dutch oven or heavy bottom pot on medium - high heat, swirl a bit of oil to coat, and add turkey.
 Cook for 5 - 7 minutes, stirring occasionally and breaking into pieces.
 Add taco seasoning and cook for 1 more minute, stirring frequently.
 Add tomato sauce, beans, corn, onion powder, maple syrup, salt, pepper, water; and stir.
 Cover, bring to a boil, reduce heat to low and simmer for 30-60 minutes (longer - deeper flavours but overall soup is ready fast).
 Add cilantro and stir; serve hot with tortilla chips and Greek yogurt (if desired).

-- Slow Cooker Method: Preheat large non-stick skillet on medium - high heat, swirl a bit of oil to coat, and add turkey.
+- Slow Cooker Method: Preheat large ceramic non-stick skillet on medium - high heat, swirl a bit of oil to coat, and add turkey.
 Cook for 5 - 7 minutes, stirring occasionally and breaking into pieces.
 Add taco seasoning and cook for 1 more minute, stirring frequently.
 Transfer to a large slow cooker along with tomato sauce, beans, corn, onion powder, maple syrup, salt, pepper, water; and stir.
 Cover and cook on Low for 7 - 8 hours or on High for 3 - 4 hours.
 Add cilantro and stir; serve hot with tortilla chips and Greek yogurt (if desired).